Download the Guide as PDF

 Employees in Belgium usually get paid once a month.

 Minimum wages in Belgium are set by collective bargaining agreements and depend on different factors such as employee qualification, seniority and region.
-In no case can an employee’s compensation be less than EUR 1,658.23 per month (as of February 2022).
+In no case can an employee’s compensation be less than EUR 1,954.99 per month (valid since December 2022).

 Sick pay is to be provided to employees upon presentation of a medical certificate.
 For white-collar employees, employers are obligated to provide full pay during the first month of sickness-related absence from work.
 For blue-collar workers, sick pay entitlements decrease progressively as follows: